Pawsey-Internships/pawsey-interns-resources/README.md

 <a name="introduction-to-supercomputing-and-pawsey"></a>
 #### Introduction to Supercomputing and Pawsey
-Pawsey has multiple clusters which can be used for computation, when local resources do not suffice, or when the need to usse GPUs / parallelise code arises.
+Pawsey has multiple clusters which can be used for computation, when local resources do not suffice, or when the need to use GPUs / parallelise code arises.
 An introduction on how to use Pawsey supercomputing resources, including an introduction to the Slurm Workload Manager is provided in this [workshop](https://youtu.be/qfSetBs09SE).

 The resources for the workshop are to be found in the [Pawsey GitHub Repository](https://github.com/PawseySC/Introductory-Supercomputing).